anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Think for yourselves and let others enjoy the privilege to do so too.
+Quote: I never teach my pupils.
+I only attempt to provide the conditions in which they can learn.

-By: Voltaire
+By: Albert Einstein